Fly into Managua International, meet your guide, and transfer to your hotel to get settled in. Relax and enjoy dinner on your own in Managua.

 Have lunch at Zaguan, reputed as the best restaurant in town.
 Zaguan is known for its open-flamed grill and succulent meats, as well as its charming atmosphere complete with dueling mariachis.

 Follow your delectable lunch with an afternoon of dessert!
 Chocolate has been one of the most significant products for Central American cultures throughout history, and Nicaragua boasts some of the finest.
 Learn about the product's extraordinary history at Granada's Choco Museum.
-Here you will follow the production process from beans to bar as you roast, winnow, grind, mix, conch, refine and mold your own handmade Nicaraguan chocolate.
-The workshop take about two hours.
+Here follow the production process from beans to bar as you roast, winnow, grind, mix, conch, refine, and mold your own handmade Nicaraguan chocolate.
+The workshop takes about two hours.